la2050/archive/_projects/2016/storyteching-delivering-civic-innovation-via-storytelling-technology-based-incentive-challenges.md

   develop a more inclusive and creative local economy that unites the non-profit, private, & public sectors through intentional collaboration & help make LA the best place to CREATE.
+Please explain how you will define and measure success for your project.​: >- Having mastered & streamlined the process for facilitating skills-based volunteer teams towards delivering high-quality, low-cost digital stories and communication strategies in the social impact space, we have: (1) put over 3,500 hours of skills-based pro bono hours into equipping non-profits with stories, marketing campaigns, & videos that push forward their civic missions (2) delivered over $450,000 of pro bono value to non-profits, enabling them to re-invest those dollars directly back into supporting their cause & (3) mobilized over 300 creatives and industry thought leaders towards active participation in initiatives through our Storytelling-themed ProduceAthon events.

+  Additional metrics of success are defined as follows:

+  (1) NPO Impact: Visibility & engagement resulting from digital content distribution, # Volunteers resulting from digital content production & distribution, $ raised from digital content usage & execution of communication strategy

+  (2) Private / Public Sector Impact: total venture capital raised to bring prototypes to market, # successful pilot programs launched, total jobs created through launch of pilot programs, $ saved in delivering more effective & efficient government solutions
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/storyteching-delivering-civic-innovation-via-storytelling-technology-based-incentive-challenges/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4852245265741-team91.png
 organization_name: ProduceAthon